Mets–Phillies rivalry

 The Mets–Phillies rivalry or Battle of the Broads is a Major League Baseball (MLB) rivalry between the New York Mets and Philadelphia Phillies.
 Both clubs are members of MLB's National League (NL) East division.
 The rivalry between the two clubs is said to be among the most fiercely contested in the NL.
 The two NL East divisional rivals have met each other recently in playoff, division, and Wild Card races.
-The Battle of the Broads name is a nod to both cities having the word Broad in their street names: Broadway in New York, and Broad Street in Philadelphia.
+The Battle of the Broads name is a nod to both cities having the word Broad in their major thoroughfare names: Broadway in New York, and Broad Street in Philadelphia.